Skip to main content

 # HTTP/1.1 401 Unauthorized

-# WWW-Authenticate: Bearer resource_metadata="https://app.lumoauth.dev/t/acme-corp/api/v1/.well-known/oauth-protected-resource/mcp/mcp_abc123",
+# WWW-Authenticate: Bearer resource_metadata="https://app.lumoauth.dev/orgs/acme-corp/api/v1/.well-known/oauth-protected-resource/mcp/mcp_abc123",

 # scope="mcp:read mcp:write"

-Step 2: Discover the Authorization Server
+Step 2: Discover the authorization server

-curl https://app.lumoauth.dev/t/acme-corp/api/v1/.well-known/oauth-protected-resource/mcp/mcp_abc123
+curl https://app.lumoauth.dev/orgs/acme-corp/api/v1/.well-known/oauth-protected-resource/mcp/mcp_abc123

 {